Keep away from fire!

 Materials with a fire warning should not be used close to sources of naked flames or heat

-There are not many toys that are flame resistant, hence, the standard provides some assurance that a child or person holding or wearing items that may catch fire has sufficient time to drop the item, or remove it - allowing sufficient time to avoid any serious injury.
+There are not many toys that are flame resistant, hence, the standard provides some assurance that you or your child, if holding or wearing items that may catch fire, have or has sufficient time to drop the item, or remove it, thus avoiding any serious injury.

 Remember to check all products that may carry the warning "Keep away from fire".

 Did you know that, in the European Union, any toy that has a burning rate between 10 mm and 30 mm per second must carry a label saying ‘WARNING!
 Keep away from fire’?